Fall of Rome (song)

 "Fall of Rome" is the first single from Australian rock musician James Reyne's self-titled debut solo studio album (1987).

 Background and promotion

-Reyne was the lead singer of Australian rock band Australian Crawl, who played their final show is at the Perth Entertainment Centre on 1 February 1986.
+Reyne was the lead singer of Australian rock band Australian Crawl, who played their final show at the Perth Entertainment Centre on 1 February 1986.
 Following this, Reyne began work on his solo career.
 Reyne performed "Fall of Rome" on the final episode of iconic TV series Countdown on 19 July 1987.